 Going commando and opting to not have a protective case on your iPhone is a quick way to end up burning $100 at a Fix Your iPhone store.
 One hasty grab of your iPhone from your pocket is enough to have it facedown on the pavement with its screen shattered.
 Protect your iPhone with a slim-yet-durable iPhone case from totallee.

 Using a bike instead of a car to commute to and from work is an easy way to cut out a host of daily expenses, including gas, car insurance, and parking among others.
-The Dual Sport 1 is a high-performance, lightweight bike for riders who need reliability from their primary mode of transportation.
+The Performance Hybrid Road Bike is a high-performance, lightweight bike for riders who need reliability from their primary mode of transportation.

 Keeping your house warm (or cool) when you’re not around will ultimately come back to bite you in your wallet.
 The Nest thermostat automatically turns itself down when no one’s in the house--it can tell when everyone’s gone with its motion-detecting “eye.”
 The Nest is also programmed to learn your preferences over time, such as what temperatures you like at what times of day/year, for maximum energy efficiency and comfort.